Luis Garcia Player Props: Nationals vs. Guardians

-Luis Garcia -- 0-for-4 with an RBI in his last game -- will be in action for the Washington Nationals versus the Cleveland Guardians, with Cal Quantrill on the hill, on April 14 at 7:05 PM ET.
+After going 2-for-3 with a home run and an RBI in his most recent game, Luis Garcia and the Washington Nationals face the Cleveland Guardians (who will start Zach Plesac) at 4:05 PM ET on Saturday.

-He had a hitless performance in his previous game (0-for-4 with an RBI) against the Angels.
+He hit a home run while going 2-for-3 in his previous game against the Guardians.

 Luis Garcia Game Info & Props vs. the Guardians